asyaiv/Customer/README.md

-# Customer AOI
+# Customers System API
-Customers system - Interview challenge
+Customers System - Interview challenge

 Customers system was build as an interview process challenge.
 The system is an exemplar of the functions that are required in order to implement minimum viable product.